Room Boundary Simulator

 Diffuse field vs. free-field

 The human ear is not equally sensitive to sounds coming from different directions and the direction dependence is a function of frequency.
-A diffuse sound field causes a slightly different response in the ear than pure frontal waves [1].
-The difference is small and mainly affects the frequency range above 5 kHz.
-Around 10 kHz the diffuse-averaged ear response (diffuse HRTF) is 5 decibels more than the frontal response.
+A diffuse sound field causes a slightly different response in the ear than pure frontal waves.
+The response of our hearing system is smoother in a diffuse field than in free-field.
+In diffuse field, the resonance peak around 2.5 kHz is slightly reduced and the notch between 5 kHz and 10 kHz is "filled".
+[1,2]

 In a stereo system room absorption affects the magnitude of the 'stereo dip' at 2 kHz as well.
 What makes the stereo dip really interesting is that the dip is not present in measurements made with one microphone, only in artificial head measurements.
-Without room reflections the magnitude of the stereo dip in a dummy head measurement is about 10 decibels, in a "live" room the stereo dip is lowered to 5 decibels due to reflections [2].
+Without room reflections the magnitude of the stereo dip in a dummy head measurement is about 10 decibels, in a "live" room the stereo dip is lowered to ~3 decibels due to reflections [3]. (the magnitude of the notch is about 2-3 dB, so irrelevant in domestic rooms.)

 Conclusion: two identical frequency response captured by one microphone can cause different response in the ear.
 Two identical frequency response can sound slightly different.